GustavEikaas/easy-dotnet.nvim/README.md

 - Outdated command: Makes checking outdated packages a breeze using virtual text
 - Csproj mappings: Keymappings for .csproj files are automatically available
 - Create dotnet templates like with `dotnet new`
+- Package autocomplete inside .csproj files [Check it out](#package-autocomplete)

 ## Setup

+>[!IMPORTANT]
+>Remember to also setup the cmp source for autocomplete

 ### Without options
 ```lua